Frostedpilot/Geminya/docs/ANIME_WORDLE.md

 - **Format**: ✅/❌ - Exact match (TV, Movie, OVA, etc.)

 ### Game Rules:
-- 6 attempts maximum
+- 21 attempts maximum
 - One game per channel at a time
-- Target anime is randomly selected from popular anime (top 500)
+- Target anime is randomly selected using weighted difficulty-based selection
 - Case-insensitive anime search
+- Multiple difficulty levels: Easy, Normal, Hard, Expert

 ## Commands

-### `/animewordle start`
+### `/animewordle start [difficulty]`
 Starts a new anime Wordle game in the current channel.
+- **difficulty** (optional): Choose from `easy`, `normal`, `hard`, or `expert`
+- Default difficulty is `normal`

 ### `/animewordle guess <anime_name>`
 Make a guess by providing an anime title.
-The bot will search AniList and compare properties.
+The bot will search MyAnimeList and compare properties.

 **Example**: `/animewordle guess Attack on Titan`

 ### `/animewordle hint`
 Get a random hint about the target anime (ephemeral message).
+**Note**: Using hints adds +2 to your guess count as a penalty.

 **Possible hints**:
 - One random genre